Queer Migrations: Homeland Insecurities, Violence, and Belonging

 - Other activities TBA

-Please register here before September 1, 2014.
+Please register here before September 20, 2014.
 If you’d like ASL interpretation, please notify us at email@example.com by September 15, 2014.
 If you can’t register before the 20th, you are still welcome to attend–we just may be unable to include you in various symposium amenities.

 Symposium organizers: Eithne Luibhéid, University of Arizona, and Karma R. Chávez, University of Wisconsin, Madison

-Sponsors include: UA Institute for LGBT Studies, Jim Leos, University of Wisconsin College of Letters and Science
+Sponsors include: UA Institute for LGBT Studies, James J. Leos, University of Wisconsin College of Letters and Science